Waukeshaaspis: Paleoecology

 Waukeshaaspis represents an anomaly among the other Waukesha trilobites, as many of the other genera known, including Distyrax, Meroperix, and Arctinurus are comparatively more rare, and not as well preserved.
 This contrasts with Waukeshaaspis, with some specimens, including UWGM 2576 and UWGM 5581, preserving dozens of exoskeletons in close association with one another.
 These types of specimens have been theorized to represent either mating or molting events for the trilobites.
 The sheer abundance suggests that this dalmanitid was more tolerant of the conditions in the area, however the lack of trackways, and common mode of preservation suggests that this trilobite did not inhabit the preservational area of the Waukesha Biota, but was potentially carried by currents after death.
 Interestingly, all of the known specimens of Waukeshaaspis represent trilobites in the holapsid stage of life (mature adults), and the lack of juvenile specimens is most likely a case of preservational bias.
 Although the preferred diet of Waukeshaaspis is unclear, it can be inferred from other dalmanitids that it was a specialized predator or scavenger.
 The most notable feature of Waukeshaaspis was the distinct embayment on its pygidium, which contrasts with the terminal spines usually found in dalmanitids.
 These spines are thought to have aided the trilobites during the enrolling process, as well as during the act of burrowing.
 Because of this, it was originally hypothesized that Waukeshaaspis was incapable of this action, however, Randolfe & Gass, 2024 suggest that the exceptionally long genal spines of this genus may have filled that role, citing that other dalmanitids with long genal spines, such as Odontochile and Needmorella, either lack or have a reduced terminal spine.
 The embayment on the pygidium may have filled a number of roles, including aiding respiration, allowing the antennae to protrude out, and for the release of fecal matter.

 During the lower Silurian, the area that would become the Waukesha Biota was a shallow, peritidal environment.
 The benthic area of the region was most likely anoxic, and in combination with oceanic currents, helped to preserve the organisms from the ecosystem.
-Some notable contemporary organisms include various arthropods (phyllocarids, thylacocephalans, marrellomorphs, etc.) paleoscolecids, lobopodians, poriferans, conodonts, and various other groups.
+Some notable contemporary organisms include various arthropods (phyllocarids, thylacocephalans, etc.) palaeoscolecids, lobopodians, poriferans, conodonts, and various other groups.